fboerncke/jovo-v4-community-plugin-jexl-output/README.md

 - Access the Jovo session: `"${$session.isNew ?
 'Welcome stranger! ' : 'So here we launch again: '}"`

-- Access device specific information `"${ 'SCREEN' in jovoDevice.capabilities ?
+- Access device specific information `"${ 'SCREEN' in $device.capabilities ?
 'Your device seems to have a screen.' : 'Your device does not have a screen'}"`,

 - You also have access to the request object: `"You seem to be located somewhere near ${$request.timeZone}"`